Thursday, August 26, 2010

 As much as I love summer, I’m definitely anticipating the arrival of some cooler weather (and football season…)!
 I hope ya’ll have been enjoying yours!
 I’ve been keeping busy here at the office…especially since so many of you are such excellent fishermen :)

 Instead of my usual survey and PROMO code, this month I am going to try something a little different.
-I have been working hard creating a
+I have been working hard creating a Facebook, Blog, and Twitter.
+However, all of that is useless to me if I don’t have any feedback or interaction!

 So here’s what I’m thinking…